How do I resolve my domestic building dispute (in Victoria)?

 Once filed, the VCAT will ordinarily set down a directions hearing.

-At the directions hearing, there will typically be an order for the matter to go to mediation, and sometimes the tribunal member will make an order that the parties provide a statement of claim and sometimes a statement of defence and/or counterclaim.
+At the directions hearing, there will typically be an order for the matter to go to mediation, and the tribunal member typically will make an order that the parties provide a statement of claim and sometimes a statement of defence and/or counterclaim.

 Prior to the mediation, the parties are required to furnish a ‘position paper’ that provides a summary of the dispute.